pink-junkjard/hyperfiddle/README.md

 ```

 Notes:
-* API fns return seq (use `mapcat` etc to hydrate many queries in bulk)
 * I/O runtime will call API fn repeatedly until its return value stabalizes
 * This permits queries that depend on the results of earlier queries
-* CLJC can run in client, server, or both simultaneously (useful for optimizations)
-* Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem
+* Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem like REST & ORM
 * Data loop sometimes runs in browser (e.g. in response to incremental ui state change)

-#### Big List Of Benefits:
-* Userland sheltered from I/O and async
-* All fiddles speak the same API
-* API tooling built-in (like Swagger or OData)
-* No low level backend/frontend http boilerplate
-* No REST, no browser/service round trips
-* No ORM, no GraphQL resolver, no service/database round trips
-* Massively parallelizable, serverless, elastic
-* all responses are immutable, all requests have a time-basis
+* all I/O responses are immutable, all requests have a time-basis
-* CDN integration that understands your app (serve APIs like static sites)

 Now that we have a properly composable I/O primitive, we can use it as a basis to build *composable abstractions:*